Blacklisted By Google: How to Remove Website from Google Blacklist – WordPress, Magento, Prestashop, OpenCart, Drupal

 Google Blacklisting & How to Remove Blacklist Warning

 Google has become a synonym for internet search today.
-Google has a big responsibility to keep users safe.
+Consequently, google shoulders a huge responsibility of keeping its users safe online.
 So, it keeps an eye for spam and malware in the search pages it displays.
-As it is no easy task to scan the internet safely.
-So, Google uses specific algorithms and keeps updating them from time to time.
-As a result, it’s web crawlers label and categorizes anything unsafe they encounter.
-Such websites are therefore blacklisted by Google.
-These sites should then go through a Google blacklist removal.
-According to Google’s blog,
+Moreover, Google uses specific algorithms to scan the internet and keeps updating them from time to time.
+After each scan, its web crawlers label and categorizes anything unsafe they encounter.
+Guilty websites, if found are then blacklisted by Google.
+These sites then need to go through a Google blacklist removal process to redeem themselves.

-Most of the time web site admins are unaware of the infection.
+Most of the time website admins are unaware of the infection.
 It could be spammy content injected in your web pages through hacking.
-Sometimes admins use Blackhat SEO tools to gain views which blacklists them.
+Sometimes admins use Blackhat SEO tools to gain views that blacklists them.
 Getting blacklisted by Google can be catastrophic for your business.
 So, blacklisted by Google means losing the majority of traffic.
-At times you might not even know that you have been blacklisted by Google.
-According to Jason Freidenfelds, the spokesperson for Google,
+At times, you might not even know that you have been blacklisted by Google.

 Causes for Getting Blacklisted by Google

 Blacklisting by Google for malware is done when Google suspects that your website is being used to spread malware.
 Your hacked pages might be automatically downloading malware when visited.
 Which, conveys the fact that your website might be the target of a pervasive malware campaign.
 Therefore, to keep users safe, their browsers might display some warnings.
 Typically, it is a red screen with some warning using the keyword ‘malware’.